zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/01-what-is-an-llm/article.md

   PR -- "Used to acquire" --> P
 ```

-A large language **model** is a single massive file.
+A large language **model** is essentially a massive compressed file - think of it like a 1TB zip file.
 This file contains a bunch of numbers, encoded as 16-bit floats.
 These numbers are the **parameters** of the model.

 ```txt
 0.1239784871238176123 // Parameter 1
 0.1515689756890123123 // Parameter 2
 ```

 These parameters represent the 'brain' of the model.
-They are the result of the model's **pre-training**: a process that takes a huge amount of text data and 'compresses' it (to use Andrej Karpathy's analogy) into these numbers.
+They are the result of the model's **pre-training**: a process that takes a huge amount of text data and 'compresses' it into these numbers.
 They represent the model's understanding of the world, and give it the ability to remember facts and make decisions.

 The number of these parameters represents the size of the model's brain.
 In general, models with larger brains perform better, but run slower.
 A model with **70B parameters will run ~10x slower than a model with 7B parameters**.